published in the

 © British Newspaper Archive

-Berlioz conducted the première of Roméo et Juliette on 24 November 1839 at the Concert Hall of the Paris Conservatoire.
+Berlioz conducted the première of Roméo et Juliette on 24 November 1839 at the Paris Conservatoire.
 This page presents a review of the performance published a few days later in the Manchester Courier and Lancashire General Advertiser, on 7th December.
+The review is a remarkable testimony to the early interest in Berlioz which was to be found in England, years before he made the first of his many visits to London in 1847.

-See also a review of the same concert by Jules Janin elsewhere on our site.
+See also the review of the same concert by Jules Janin, to which the review below refers.

 BERLIOZ’S NEW DRAMATIC SYMPHONY.